 The Championship-winning Audi Sport ABT Schaeffler squad have been a regular front-runner in Formula E since claiming victory in the very first race back in Beijing, 2014.
-Still sporting the same driver line up from day one, the firm favourite will be gunning for its second championship title in its sixth campaign.

 As one of the longest-running teams in the Championship, the Audi Sport Abt Schaeffler outfit narrowly missed out on its second title at the end of the 2018/19 season, giving way to DS Techeetah in the New York City finale.
 Clinching the win a year earlier, the German powerhouse fought back back from the brink of defeat to finish first overall, clinching the title by just two points in the final round.

 After entering into the very first Formula E race in Beijing in 2014, the team became a full-backed Audi works team ahead of the 2017/18 season, when racing legend Allan McNish took over as Team Principal.
 With a motorsport pedigree dating back to 1981, Audi Sport has competed in everything from the World Rally Championship and Pikes Peak, to Super Touring, DTM, GT racing and, most recently, Formula E.

 The team's technical relationship with Schaeffler has been the driving force behind the development of the powertrain, which took Lucas di Grassi to within a couple of points of the drivers' championship title in season two and finally the title in season three.
 Alongside Schaeffler, the team has a long association with Abt Sportsline, a German motor racing and auto tuning company.